EIA-649 National Consensus Standard for Configuration Management: EIA-649's International Standardization

 EIA-649 is considered to have International Standardization implication, as determined by EIA (Electronic Industries Alliance) and TechAmerica, both of which are US-based trade associations.

 EIA-649 is an internationally recognized consensus standard.
 EIA standards and TechAmerica standards, such as ANSI/EIA-649B, are designed to serve public interest by eliminating misunderstandings between manufacturers & purchasers, facilitating interchangeability & improvement of products, and assisting purchasers in selecting & obtaining proper products.

-Why Use ANSI/EIA-649
+Reasons to use ANSI/EIA-649

 This standard states that when configuration management principles are applied using effective practices, return on investment is maximized and product life cycle costs are reduced.
 When CM is effectively and consistently applied, it provides a positive impact on product quality, cost, and schedule by ensuring consistency of a product's performance, functional and physical attributes with its requirements, design, and operational information.
 The essence of configuration management has universal applicability across the broad spectrum of commercial and government enterprises.
 This standard provides an understanding of what to do, why a customer/supplier should do it, and when it is necessary to tailor the application of CM functions.
 This standard fulfills the important function of providing a rational basis upon which to apply good judgment in both planning for and executing CM across the enterprise.